oVirt/ovirt-site/source/feature/virtio-scsi.html.md

         -   Assume that a controller already exists in the VM?
         -   Or, how to verify that a controller already exists in the VM (try/catch or using virDomainGetXMLDesc)?
     -   Hot-unplugging a disk should remove the controller as well? (currently, not supported by libvirt)
+*   Should virtio-scsi be set as default for 3.3 clusters?
+*   Should we allow it for CDs as well?

 ### Future Work